 This type of stress is more common in younger people.
-This is because their whole education is taken up by the need to pass many exams to get to the next stage of their educational journey.
+This is because their education revolves around passing exams to get to the next stage of their journey.
 Often, this constant need to succeed can become overwhelming for students.
-Sadly, it can have a massive impact on their performance if the steps and guidance aren’t given to help the student manage their exam stress.
+Sadly, it can have a massive impact on their performance if there are no steps and guidance to help the student manage their exam stress.

-Stress is your brain and body’s method of letting you know there’s a problem or issue that needs to be handled.
+Stress is your brain and body’s method of letting you know there’s a problem or issue that needs attention.
 When it comes to exam stress, the issue is the pressure surrounding educational testing.